 Foreign tourists are starting to travel to this wonderful region to discover its stunning landscapes, to enjoy clear night skies offering fantastic stargazing opportunities, and to kitesurf in one of the best spots to practice this sport in South America.

 La Guajira is a remote tourist destination that satisfies the travelers who dare to come.
+It has now become one of the top Colombia Tourist Attractions.
 Or, put in Nico´s words, “For those who have done it, the trip to a geographical extremity most people have probably never heard of is well worth the rough ride.”